Month: September 2011

 • Complex MOT schemes were required to ensure traffic was afforded access to Okeechobee Boulevard and I-95 throughout the 18-month accelerated construction schedule.

-• dMG Value Engineering concept to provide full superstructure replacement in lieu of hydrodemolition and bridge jacking.
+• DMG Value Engineering concept to provide full superstructure replacement in lieu of hydrodemolition and bridge jacking.